-The Company expects that the 2016 Annual Meeting of Stockholders will be held in June 2016, but the exact date, time, and location of such meeting have yet to be determined.
-A stockholder who intends to present a proposal at that annual meeting pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Company at its address in Houston, Texas, and the Company must receive the proposal on or before [•], 2015, in order for the proposal to be considered for inclusion in the Company's proxy statement for that meeting.
+A stockholder who intends to present a proposal at the 2016 Annual Meeting of Stockholders pursuant to the SEC's Rule 14a-8 must submit the proposal in writing to the Company at its address in Houston, Texas.
+Any such proposal must be received at least 120 days before the anniversary of the mailing of the prior year's proxy material, unless the date of our 2016 Annual Meeting of Stockholders is changed by more than 30 days from August 11, 2016, in which case, the proposal must be received a reasonable time before we begin to print and mail our proxy materials.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting.

-Stockholder proposals or director nominations to be presented at the 2016 Annual Meeting of Stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company not less than 120 days or more than 150 days in advance of the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the previous year's Annual Meeting of Stockholders.
-For the Company's 2016 Annual Meeting of Stockholders, the Company must receive such proposals and nominations between [•], 2015 and [•], 2015.
-If the date of the Annual Meeting has been changed by more than thirty (30) calendar days from the date contemplated at the time of the previous year's proxy statement, stockholder proposals or director nominations must be so received not later than the tenth day following the day on which such notice of the date of the 2016 Annual Meeting of Stockholders or such public disclosure is made.
-Proposals must also comply with the other requirements contained in the Company's Bylaws, including supporting documentation and other information.
+Stockholder proposals or director nominations to be presented at the 2016 Annual Meeting of Stockholders, other than stockholder proposals submitted pursuant to the SEC's Rule 14a-8, must be delivered to, or mailed and received at, the principal executive offices of the Company, containing the information and other materials required by the Company's bylaws, not less than 120 days or more than 150 days in advance of the one year anniversary of the date the Company's proxy statement was released to stockholders in connection with the previous year's Annual Meeting of Stockholders.
+For the Company's 2016 Annual Meeting of Stockholders, the Company must receive such proposals or nominations and other information and materials between March 14, 2016 and April 13, 2016.
+If the date of the 2016 Annual Meeting of Stockholders is more than thirty (30) calendar days before or after August 11, 2016, stockholder proposals or director nominations and other information and materials must be so received not earlier than the 150th day before the date of such meeting and not later than the later of the 120th day before the date of such meeting and the tenth day following the day on which public announcement of the date of the 2016 Annual Meeting of Stockholders.
+Proposals and nominations must also comply with the other requirements contained in the Company's Bylaws, including supporting documentation and other information.
 Proxies solicited by the Company will confer discretionary voting authority with respect to these proposals, subject to SEC rules governing the exercise of this authority.